marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 ## Cluster By Point Proximity
 *Reference Code*: 26692791
 > [!NOTE]
-> The following snippet contains two variables: primpoints and nearpoint.
+> The following snippet contains two variables: *primpoints* and *nearpoint*.
 Both output similar results, but the methodology is different.

 ### primpoints
 > [!IMPORTANT]